Are you new to blogging or building your list? Do you have a list of subscribers, but you have never ever created your “welcome” email yet?!

-But, at the end…it was EASY PEASY!
+But, in the end…it was EASY, PEASY!

-What is a “Welcome” Email and why you should create one?!
+What is a “Welcome” Email, and why should you create one?!

-The main reason you should have an email list is that you want your subscriber to know who you are and why it’s worth for them to be on your list! 😉
+The main reason you should have an email list is that you want your subscriber to know who you are and why it’s worth it for them to be on your list! 😉

 How to write the perfect “welcome” email?!

 It’s not complicated at all!
-All you will need to do is write the “welcome” email ONCE and it will then be on autopilot! 🙂 Isn’t that just AWESOME!
+All you will need to do is write the “welcome” email ONCE, and it will then be on autopilot! 🙂 Isn’t that just AWESOME!

-Please don’t worry If you are using a different autoresponder (convertKit, MailChimp….) you will still be able to write the “welcome” email! 🙂
+Please don’t worry.
+If you are using a different autoresponder (convertKit, MailChimp….), you will still be able to write the “welcome” email! 🙂

-To create the “Welcome” email you will need to set up an “Automation” campaign in your AutoResponder account.
+To create the “Welcome” email, you will need to set up an “Automation” campaign in your AutoResponder account.

 So, all you have to do is go to the “Automation” option and add your “welcome” campaign!